 Huskies also look to their owners for guidance, which is a throwback to their job.
 A musher uses vocal commands to lead his team so that the dogs are used to responding to this kind of feedback.
 You may even find that your husky responds to sounds he hears on the TV or radio.
 It’s safe to say that this breed also has something to say.

 Huskies make an impression like no other breed because of their vocalizations.
-It’s not hard to read what is going in their minds when they start talking.
+It’s not hard to read what is going on in their minds when they start talking.
 You’ll know when your pup is happy, excited, or upset, without a doubt.
 It turns out that evolution, selective breeding, domestication, and the unique dog-owner relationship all played a role in its development and continuation.

 We love our huskies talking because it strengthens the bond we have with our pets.
 When you can share emotions and experiences with your dog, it cements the relationship like nothing else.
 It’s more than the association between owner and pet.
 It is truly a relationship.